 3. Lightweight Structures

 Work in this area takes a conceptual approach to “lightweight.”
-Based on the philosophy of Lucio Blandini, we consider lightweight beyond the physical to include using technology for structures to be light in terms of the environment, biomaterials, fabrication methods, waste, passive energy, community, etc. In this area, we bring together design, technology, materials science, sustainability, culture, and more for the creation of lightweight structures.
-We conduct inquiries into materials, systems, tectonics, construction, and more.
+Based on the philosophy of Lucio Blandini, we consider lightweight beyond the physical to include using technology for structures to be light in terms of the environment, biomaterials, fabrication methods, waste, passive energy, community, etc. In this area, we bring together design, technology, materials science, sustainability, culture, and more to create lightweight structures.
+We investigate materials, systems, tectonics, construction, and more.
 Close connections and applications are made in architecture, construction, and dancing sculptures.

-Work in this area employs computational and digital technologies in the service of preserving, restoring, studying, reconstructing, and presenting heritage for new and imagined understandings and possibilities.
+Work in this area involves using computational and technological systems to preserve, restore, study, reconstruct, and present heritage for new and imagined understandings and possibilities.

 5. Artificial Intelligence and Architecture

-In this area, we explore and conduct inquiries into the development and use of machine learning systems and artificial intelligence in architectural theory, practice, and pedagogy.
-Here we also use the Situated Computations framework as a point of departure for a new approach to data and its use in automated systems.
+In this area, we explore and conduct inquiries into developing and using machine learning systems and artificial intelligence in architectural theory, practice, and pedagogy.
+Here, we also use the Situated Computations framework as a point of departure for a new approach to data and its use in automated systems.
 Questions include:

 - What architecturally informed frameworks should we use or develop when it comes to machine learning systems, algorithms, and architecture?

 - What are the implications for the humanities in architectural culture with the use of AI systems in design?